Three very interesting things happened to me in 2019:

 But I don’t blame Upwork.
 I believe that there are 3 main culprits for this low number:

 - Most people on the site aren’t freelancing full time.
-I don’t have any actual statistics on this one, but I will tell you I’ve seen a HUGE difference in earnings between full time Upworkers and part time Upworkers, Before I went full time, I was also making <$10k a year on my side hustle.
+I don’t have any actual statistics on this one, but I will tell you I’ve seen a HUGE difference in earnings between full time Upworkers and part time Upworkers.
+Before I went full time, I was also making less than $10k a year on my side hustle.

 - People give up too quickly.
 I see this one all the time.
 People sign up for Upwork, apply for a handful of jobs and then declare it’s a failure.
 Every person I’ve coached who excelled at their respective skill and stuck with it was able to secure long-term, steady work on the platform.
 Persistence is key.
 Success isn’t an overnight thing.